 Richardson explained how to extinguish the dim lights by closing the little metal tap but Macdonald didn't follow.
 He was too busy worrying about the cash.
 Before climbing in to bed, the young man bolted the shutters, securely fastened the window, and fell asleep with gas gently hissing from the darkened lamp.

 The next morning Macdonald was found "insensible" from the fumes.
 "For several hours his life was in danger, but at midnight, though still insensible, he was able to raise his hand to his ear, and the two physicians have good hopes of his recovery," wrote The Globe.

-The story of James Macdonald's brush with death is one of the first printed mentions of the Richardson House hotel, now the bright blue Global Village Backpackers, which closed for good last weekend "due to unforeseen circumstances."
-As its ramshackle appearance suggests, the property has been sheltering weary travellers for more than 130 years.
+The story of James Macdonald's brush with death is one of the first printed mentions of the Richardson House hotel, now the BrainStation Toronto Campus.
+For a long time, the historic building was home to Global Village Backpackers.

 Built in 1875, the original block of the hotel was operated for several decades by Samuel Richardson, a decorated military veteran from the 13th Hussars, a cavalry regiment of the British Army that fought skirmishes in The Peninsular War, Battle of Waterloo, and the Crimean War.
 Robert Baden-Powell, the founder of the Scout movement, served in the regiment in India.